ryohonda-hub/END-AMR-Asia/pub/README.md

 # Script Repository for Published Works
 Scripts used in our publications are available here.
-Shell scripts are coded to work on the [NIG supercomputer] (https://sc.ddbj.nig.ac.jp/en/).
+Shell scripts are coded to work on the [NIG supercomputer](https://sc.ddbj.nig.ac.jp/en/).
 To use them on your system, delete the lines starting with "singularity" and unnecessary header lines from the script.

 ## Publications citing the scripts
 ### GlobalAMR